Skip to content

 Verticals

-Gaming is one of the headline verticals, alongside forex, crypto trading, digital goods, travel, and standard eCommerce.
-The gambling team under Deputy CEO Alexander Berrai is a publicly named function — not many PSPs that size dedicate commercial leadership to gaming.
+Gaming is one of the headline verticals, alongside forex, crypto trading, digital goods, travel and standard eCommerce.
+The gambling team under Deputy CEO Alexander Berrai is a publicly named function, and not many PSPs that size dedicate commercial leadership to gaming.
 High-risk underwriting expertise is a 20+ year track record.
-The trade-off is that gaming sits alongside a broader merchant book, not as the sole focus the way it does at Solidgate or pure iGaming PSPs.
+The trade-off is that gaming sits alongside a broader merchant book rather than as the sole focus the way it does at Praxis Tech or pure iGaming PSPs.

 Methods